kenrector/sigma-cpv-kit/README.md

 Boot from mt0

-The window running simh will become the CP-V Operator Console interface.
+The window running simh will present the CP-V Operator Console interface.

-Following the prompt for device assignment options, type FTPI.
+Following the prompt for media assignments, type FTPI.

-Type RET to ignore the next option request.

-CP-V will be quiet for a while and will then produce a lot of output including messages about BAD COC - MEA05 and MEA-0D.
-Ignore these messages.

-Finally is a message about UPTIME = 0:00:xx:xx
+Following the query "C/LL/DC ASSIGN OK" type RET.
+Following the SENSE SWITCH settings type RET.

+CP-V will report the number of patches and list them as they are appplied.

+CP-V will report the number of users and some other statistics ending with UPTIME = xx:xx:xx:xx

-At this point CP-V is up, but no online users are allowed to login.
-This allows the operator to perform some tasks before users log on using the Operator Console (OC).
+At this point CP-V is up, but no online or batch users are allowed to login.
+This allows the operator to perform some tasks as GHOST jobs using the Operator Console (OC) before users log on.

+CP-V is now installed on the system swap file devices and may be restarted by booting from the swap device with the simh boot dpb0 command.

 ### Operator Console Interface
 The OC interface is activated by the INTERRUPT button  on the Sigma front panel.
 This is simulated in simh on Mac OSX and Linux systems by entering CTL-P in the console window.
 I don't know what to enter on Windows.

 ### :SYS Password
 The system on this PO tape includes a :USERS file with account names and logon passwords for the system account (:SYS) and a couple of users.
 Run the PCL processor as a ghost job and backup and delete the existing :USRS file.
-The system will then allow a logon from :SYS,LBE without a password and will create a new :USERS file with no password for :SYS.
+The system will then allow a logon from :SYS,LBE without a password and will create a new :USERS file with only the :SYS,LBE account without a password.

 The PCL interchange will look like this: